-New Hampshire joins second lawsuit to block vax mandates
+New Hampshire Joins Second Lawsuit To Block Vax Mandates

-CONCORD — The state has joined a second lawsuit by 10 other states seeking to block a vaccine mandate issued by the Biden administration.
+CONCORD — The state has joined a second lawsuit seeking to block a vaccine mandate issued by the Biden administration.

-The other states filing the petition are Missouri, Nebraska, Arizona, Alaska, Arkansas, Iowa, Montana, North Dakota, South Dakota and Wyoming.

 In a petition filed Friday in a federal appeals court with 10 other states, the petitioners seek to block implementation of Occupational Safety and Health Administration’s emergency standards requiring all companies with more than 100 employees to require vaccination or weekly testing of employees for COVID-19.
 Companies that fail to comply face fines.